Direct-to-Plate Photopolymer Gravure

 Welcome support of

-The Soulful Print is how many refer to DTP (Direct-to-Plate).
-There is something uniquely emotive about DTP gravure prints, a form of alchemy, crushing ink into paper.
-And because the plate has an emulsion of photopolymers, you can go beyond transferring only your photographic images to the plate.
-You can let DTP open a whole world of mark-making and composition that will allow you to take your work to new places.
-Maybe that is why the response of critics, curators, and collectors is so positive to DTP prints.
+The Soulful Print is how many refer to DTP (Direct-to-Plate) prints.
+There is something uniquely emotive about DTP gravure prints, a form of alchemy achieved by crushing ink into paper.
+And because the plate has an emulsion of photopolymers, you can chose to go beyond transferring only your photographic images to the plate.
+You can let DTP open a whole world of mark-making and composition, allowing you to take your work to new places, or simply produce the soulful prints of your photographs.
+The remarkable advantages of DTP prints have captured the admiration of critics, curators, exhibit judges, and collectors alike.

 Gallery of Direct to Plate prints here.